Italy coalition faces risk as Senate panel meets on Berlusconi

 The PDL says Berlusconi, sentenced to four years in jail, has been targeted unfairly by left-wing magistrates and accuses the PD of using judicial tactics to eliminate a rival it has been unable to defeat politically.

-With Italy struggling with a 2-trillion-euro public debt and mired in its longest recession since World War Two, business leaders warned that political turmoil could snuff out the first glimmers of a turnaround.

-Angelino Alfano, party secretary of Berlusconi’s PDL, declined to comment on Monday’s meeting: “Saying something this morning would be seen as a provocation,” he said in an interview on Berlusconi’s Canale 5 television.

-The center-left PD and Berlusconi’s center-right PDL have been at odds ever since they were forced together into an unwilling coalition following weeks of wrangling in the wake of last February’s deadlocked parliamentary elections.
+The complicated committee rules may avert an immediate showdown between the center-left PD and Berlusconi’s center-right PDL, which were forced together in an unwilling coalition after deadlocked elections in February.

-However they have overcome apparently unbridgeable differences before, notably in last month’s deal to scrap a deeply unpopular housing tax despite disagreement over how to fill a 4-billion-euro annual funding gap.

-The committee will begin considering proposals from PDL member Andrea Augello on how to organize and schedule the proceedings, which may make clear whether or not there is any margin for a compromise.
+The committee is due to meet at 3 p.m.
+(1300 GMT) with proposals from PDL member Andrea Augello on how to organize the proceedings, which may make clear whether or not there is any margin for a compromise.

-Any sign that the PD members are pressing for a quick vote will be seen as a provocation by the PDL which wants the committee first to consider legal arguments.

-Berlusconi’s lawyers, who have appealed to the European Court of Human Rights, argue that the “Severino law” under which convicted politicians are ineligible for parliament, cannot apply in his case because it was passed last year, after the events over which he was convicted.
+Berlusconi’s lawyers argue that the “Severino law”, under which convicted politicians are ineligible for parliament, cannot apply in Berlusconi’s case because it was passed last year.

-The PD has rejected calls for the committee to delay proceedings until the European Court or Italy’s own constitutional court rules on the Severino law, accusing the PDL of trying to waste time with groundless appeals.
+Berlusconi’s lawyers have appealed to the European Court of Human Rights.
+They want the Senate committee to postpone proceedings until the European Court decides or Italy’s constitutional court rules on whether the law is valid.

+That possibility has been rejected by the PD, which accuses the PDL of trying to waste time with groundless appeals.

-As the maneuvers continue, President Giorgio Napolitano, who has played a decisive behind-the-scenes role in Italian politics since the Berlusconi crisis erupted, may play a significant part again.
+As the manoeuvres continue, President Giorgio Napolitano, who has played a decisive behind-the-scenes role in Italian politics since the Berlusconi crisis erupted, may play a significant part again.

 He has made it clear that he would be unwilling to call new elections and may seek to shepherd in a new coalition government if the center-right withdraws support for Letta.